Chart Color Schemes

 Rowville - South features high concentrations of family households, with a higher-than-average median household size

 Family households account for 86.0% of all households, including 48.9% couples with children, 27.1% couples without children, and 9.2% single parent families.
 Non-family households constitute the remaining 14.0%, with lone person households at 12.3% and group households comprising 1.8%.
-The median household size is 3.0 people, larger than the Greater Melbourne average of 2.7.
+The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households